JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 He then composed himself a bit, plugged the guitar into the amp and proceeded to play that classic of novice guitarists worldwide:  The opening riff to *Deep Purple*’s “Smoke on the Water.”
 It sounded cool, but it was pretty basic.

-“Here,” he said lifting the guitar off his lap and passing it to me, “Let me show you.”

-he added as he gave me the guitar and showed me which strings to hit and hold.
-Gotta admit… It was basic, but fun.
-Then I got bored and looked around the room and there I saw it: A flocked, blacklight poster of the cover of Iron Maiden’s “Number of the Beast.”
+“Here,” he said as he lifted the guitar off his lap and passed it to me, “Let me show you.”
+He gave me the guitar and showed me which strings to hold and which strings to hit and I gotta admit… That riff is basic, but playing it was fun.
+At least for the 2-3 minutes I was playing it.
+About 4-5 minutes in I got bored and looked around the room and that is when I saw it on the wall: A flocked, blacklight poster of the cover of Iron Maiden’s “Number of the Beast.”

 “Whoa!
 When did you get that!”
 I asked.